snehexcel/snehexcel/README.md

 - 👨‍💻 Open for Entry level internship or job in <b> Frontend / Backend / Full-stack role. </b>
 - 🌱 I’m currently learning <b> MERN, DSA and CS fundamentals, also exploring Web 3, Ai</b>
 - 💬 Ask me about <b> HTML, CSS, JS, React</b>
-- 💻 I'm very passionate about listening to podcasts and interviews and always open to learn about new upcoming technologies.
-Meeting new and amazing people who share same interest as me is something I dig for.
-Love to do projects to solve out real world problem wiht my skills.
+- 💻 My passion lies in exploring the world of technology through podcasts, interviews, and hands-on projects.
+I'm always seeking new opportunities to learn and connect with inspiring people who share my curiosity.
 - 📫 How to reach me snehabaranwal5613@gmail.com
 - 💖 5K+ followers on LinkedIn, 300K+ views on Youtube🎙️